Uma Thurman’s Ex Makes Ugly Accusations About Pills, Booze, And Mental Illness

 News From Recent ‘Southern Charm’ Court Date To Change Custody…

-Bronstein asked Dr. Weiss whether she had been told that Thurman took three drugs, Triazolam, Wellbutrin and Klonopin, with alcohol, which were prescribed for sleep, anxiety, and depression, to which Thurman’s lawyer, Eleanor Alter objected.
-Alter then cross-examined Weiss, who said that she believed that Uma Thurman took medication for “some Attention-deficit/hyperactivity disorder” and a “mild learning disability,” but no “personality disorder.”
+Bronstein asked Dr. Weiss whether she had been told that Thurman took three drugs, Triazolam, Wellbutrin, and Klonopin, with alcohol, which were prescribed for sleep, anxiety, and depression, to which Thurman’s lawyer, Eleanor Alter objected.
+Alter then cross-examined Weiss, who said that she believed that Uma Thurman took medication for “some attention-deficit/hyperactivity disorder” and a “mild learning disability,” but no “personality disorder.”

 Parents fire back after Uma Thurman's ex rips elite private school via @NYPost